 Science capital is a measure of your engagement or relationship with science, how much you value it and whether you feel it is ‘for you’ and connected to your life – or not.
 The concept provides us with an insight into why and how some people engage with and participate in science– whilst others do not.

-The research into science capital by King’s College London/ UCL and the Enterprising Science project, is helping to explain why some young people are more likely to study STEM subjects and value it for their future lives and careers.
+The research into science capital by King’s College London, University College London and the Enterprising Science project, is helping to explain why some young people are more likely to study STEM subjects and value it for their future lives and careers.
 It is also helping to define what influences and shapes people’s attitudes towards science and see science as something that is useful and important in their life and society.